mahmoud-khaled1/mahmoud-khaled1/README.md

 - 🌱 I’m currently learning 'Ai' Field and Web development using .NET framework.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute more to Machine learning and Deep learning projects with Web app.
+- 🥅 2021 Goals: Contribute more to Machine learning and Deep learning projects with Web apps.
 - ⚡ Fun fact: I love to Coding and Learn everything about Technology.